Shaaali/identity-apps/docs/guides/conditional-auth/README.md

   This login flow prompts 2FA for users who are logging in from outside the given IP range.

+If required, you can also use the script editor to introduce new functions and fields to an authentication script based on your requirement.
+See the instructions on <a :href="$withBase('/guides/conditional-auth/write-your-first-script/')">writing a custom authentication script</a>.

 ## What's next
 * [Set up conditional authentication for your application](./configure-conditional-auth)
 * [Checkout the JS API reference](./api-reference)